 A/B Testing methodology on density for weighting

-Contrary to what may be believed, A/B Testing is not only designed to define which design or content works best.
-This technique also allows your SEO to be improved and to boost your conversions.
-How does it work?
+Contrary to what many believe, A/B Testing is not only for defining which design or content works best.
+This technique can also help you improve your SEO and drive new conversions.

 Thanks to algorithm tools such as X or Y, you can define the semantic score for each of your e-commerce’s webpages.
 With A/B testing, you can test new keywords or new key phrases on several product pages and define which SEO optimizations are the most efficient in terms of SERP ranking and user experience.

 Here are 4 steps to help you design an efficient keyword strategy for your online store: